 Our Board of Directors comprises one representative from each provincial Corporate Member and continues to lead the organization's governance.

 Spinal Cord Injury Canada’s operations are led by the Executive Directors' Council, which comprises the chief staff person from each Corporate Member.
-The Council is led by a Chair elected annually from amongst the Council membership.
+The Council is led by a Chair elected annually from amongst the Council members.
 The Executive Directors' Council hires the Executive Director for Spinal Cord Injury Canada to oversee its operations.
 The Executive Director also assumes lead responsibility for managing projects and initiatives designated by Corporate Members.
 Spinal Cord Injury Canada’s Executive Director reports to the Chair of the Executive Directors Council.
 There are presently two part-time staff members, including the Executive Director.